Tuxera: History

-The origin of the company dates back to the open-source NTFS development in the late 1990s.
+The origin of the company dates back to the development of open-source NTFS in the late 1990s.
 NTFS had been introduced in 1993 by Microsoft as the file system for Windows NT.
 At that time Anton Altaparmakov emerged as the lead developer and maintainer of the Linux NTFS kernel driver.
 Meanwhile, Szabolcs Szakacsits continued to lead a platform-independent project under the name NTFS-3G.
 In 2006, NTFS-3G became the first driver to gain full read and write support.
 Commercial activity started in 2007 and the company was founded next year.
 In 2009 the company signed agreements with Microsoft, which was followed by global expansion and establishing collaboration with chipset vendors and software platform companies.

 After several years of contributions to the Linux kernel, Tuxera joined the Linux Foundation in 2011.

 In 2019, the company became a board member of the SD Association.
 Tuxera also acquired Datalight that year, adding more file systems and flash management software to their offering.
 Later in 2021, Tuxera acquired HCC Embedded, adding more deeply embedded networking and storage software focused on real-time operating systems and micro-controllers.

-Embedded products
+Embedded software products

 Microsoft NTFS by Tuxera (formerly Tuxera NTFS)

-Tuxera NTFS is a performance optimized, fail-safe, fully compatible NTFS file system driver.
-It ships for example in smart TVs, set-top boxes, smartphones, tablets, routers, NAS and other devices.
+Tuxera develops a fully compatible NTFS file system driver for commercial use, primarily by OEMs and other device manufacturers.
+It's deployed in car IVIs, smart TVs, set-top boxes, smartphones, tablets, routers, NAS and other devices.
 It is available for Android and other Linux platforms, QNX, WinCE Series 40, Nucleus RTOS and VxWorks.
 Supported architectures are ARM architecture, MIPS architecture, PowerPC, SuperH and x86.